oxlade39/oxlade39.github.com/_posts/2012-04-26-Pairing---it's-hard.md

 One particular colleague I've paired with had a shorter attention span than most.
 Thankfully he was easy to approach, open-minded and we get on quite well.
 I'm not sure which one of us suggested it but we decided to try the [pomodoro](http://www.d80.co.uk/post/2011/06/06/The-Pomodoro-Pairing-Technique.aspx) technique.

-A pomodoro (name after the pomodoro tomato kitchen timer) is a fixed period of time in which you cycle roles.
-For example we set our pomodoro to 20 minutes with a 5 minute switchover between role rotations.
-So I would drive for 20 minutes, then stop for 5 minutes and then my pair would take over.
+A pomodoro (named after the pomodoro tomato kitchen timer) is a fixed period of time in which you cycle roles.
+For example: we set our pomodoro to 20 minutes with a 5 minute switchover between role rotations.
+I would drive for 20 minutes, then stop for 5 minutes, then my pair would take over.

 This seemed to work extremely well.
 The short time period meant that my pair didn't switch off, he had the 5 minutes ever 20 to play with his phone, show me some cool new article or whatever.
 It's surprising how disciplined you can be with this simple 20/5 rule.
 What is also surprising is how engaging and tiring this is.
 After a full day of this I was completely exhausted.
 I didn't take any measurements but I'm pretty sure we were a lot more effective, which might seem counter intuitive given your taking a break every 20 minutes.
-When you actually practice a pomodoro you don't actually take your full break every time.
+When you actually practice a pomodoro you don't take your full break every time.
 Most of the time you'll be mid way through a task and carry on until a convenient stopping point.

 I tried this technique with other members of the team with varying success.
 It just didn't seem to be everyones cup of tea.

 [Ping pong](http://en.wikipedia.org/wiki/Pair_programming#Ping_pong_pair_programming) pairing is a lot more common and also very effective.
 This also enforces test driven development and writing good small focussed tests.

-- Me...
+### Me
+I'm certainly different too.
+I'm sure people I've paired have at some stage or another been irritated and angered by my actions.
+I know one person has...

+## One of the most effective working practices I've ever used!
+So far you've not read many positive points.
+It is not my intention to focus on the negative.
+I think pairing is one of the most effective working practices I've ever used.

+### Consistency
+It's surprising how fussy developers are about small stylistic things.
+When you're pairing you get picked up on style __a lot__, this tends to drive discussion within the team.
+I think this is probably the best way to decide on your code formatting/styling rules, in fact it's probably the best way to make all decisions concerning the code you write.
+Not top down, architecture overlord driven rules that were written and never justified eons ago.

+It's not just style it's things like the acceptable length of class/method names/bodies, third party dependencies, common patterns etc, etc.

+Just generally, your code tends to be more consistent.
+Many discussions have already been had about why the code is the way it is and they've been had at the time of writing and then the time of refactoring, over and over.

+### Learning
+One of the often cited benefits of pairing is the improvement in knowledge sharing.

+Pairing is without a doubt the fastest way to bring someone new up to speed with your project.
+When have you on-boarded a new developer, pointed them at your documentation, done a couple of hours walkthrough and then given them a couple of weeks/months worth of beginner/learner tasks to ease them in gently?

+When I joined a team that was pairing fully, I was coding on real user stories from day one.
+That code was shipped two weeks later and had real business benefit.

+You're instantly and constantly learning from your pair.
+You don't feel uncomfortable to ask questions and you can provide valuable input with the safety-net of an experienced pair to protect you from doing something you shouldn't.

+You don't just learn about the business domain either, you pick up new technical skills.
+Switching to IntelliJ was a doddle, learning x/y/z framework, productivity tips, outside of work interests they're all things you pick up easier when you pair.

 ### Effective managerial tool
+I mean this in the very crudest form of people management.
+Making sure everyone is doing what they are meant to be doing.

+When I'm pairing, I spend a lot more time doing 'what I'm meant to be doing' than when I'm not.
+By this I mean when I'm solo I tend to go through spells of high focus, red-green-refactor wash, rinse and repeat, and spells of floundering unproductively.
+I can't put my finger on why the unproductive spells happen but I think it's something to do with an unclear direction.
+These spells tend to be slow and disrupted by frequent browsing of [bbc news](www.bbc.co.uk/news) or [hacker news](news.ycombinator.com).
+I don't think I'm an especially lazy worker, I suspect it's more about the [system](http://en.wikipedia.org/wiki/Systems_thinking) I'm working in.
+I don't know for sure but I think this is common.

+When pairing, there is much more focus.
+I think it's the increased intellectual stimulation mixed with the increased pressure of someone looking over your shoulder at every point.
+In a way your pair is probably the best manager you could hope for.
+They know exactly what you're working on, what you've achieved, what you need help with, they are easy to talk to and have a similar background to you.

+If I was managing a large (or small) team they would definitely be pairing.
+I know they would be more effective and I know they would be shipping higher __quality code, faster__.

 ### When pairing is ineffective
+There are times when I definitely don't feel as effective pairing.
+Unfortunately they tend to be the tedious, repetitive tasks that you really aren't meant to come across if you're doing stuff the _'right way'_.
+Tasks like massive renames, find and replaces, refactors that touch almost every class in your codebase, debugging and investigative bug fixing.
+Most of these tasks simply don't benefit from two people pairing on them.
+You could simply do them quicker if you split up and did them in parallel.
+Although saying that, the above observation about time wasting does apply.

+Debugging and investigative bug fixing is a slightly special case, you do benefit from having two minds working on the problem but it can be extremely frustrating.
+I find people tend to change modes when debugging.
+They want to inspect every variable, they want to take a different code branch to you and they jump to wild, distracting conclusions at any given point, usually when you're deep in thought.
+I just want to lock myself in a room and bash my head against the keyboard until the problem is resolved.

 ### Once you've paired
-- You change
+When you're pairing the majority of the time, you change your perspective.
+You tend to ask a lot more questions and seek code reviews more often.
+I went through a phase of feeling slightly uneasy about checking in code that other people hadn't seen.

+I wouldn't go as far as saying you become a more social person but you do start to depend

 ### Why I hated it
 - 100%